-These outlets are the ones you’re most likely have in your house.
+These outlets are the ones you’re most likely to have in your house.

-Please remember not all 220 volt outlets use a neutral (white) wire.
-To give you a general idea, lets say you just bought a air compressor from Home Depot.
-It requires 220 volt but the plug only has three prongs.
-You’ll have the two that look a like will be the two separate hot’s and other round looking on would be the ground.
-And of course more than likely it would be 20 amp.
+Please remember not all 220-volt outlets use a neutral (white) wire.
+To give you a general idea, let’s say you just bought an air compressor from Home Depot.
+It requires 220 volts but the plug only has three prongs.
+You’ll have the two that look alike and will be the two separate hots and the other round looking on would be the ground.
+And of course, more than likely it would be 20 amp.

 220 volts 20 amps

 This is a 220v 20 amp outlet as shown in the how-to 220-volt outlet video likely to be used for larger power tools in your garage or shop or perhaps a wall air conditioner.

 220 volts 30 amps

 Wire Connections for X Y W 240 Volt Receptacle Dryer Outlets The Black Wire attaches to Outlet Terminal X The Red Wire attaches to Outlet Terminal Y The White Neutral or Green wire or Ground wire attaches to Outlet Terminal W

 Commonly known as a dryer outlet.
 Of course, used for a clothes dryer.
 This would be used in a wall box with a cover plate (flush mount)

 220 volt 50 amp outlets